kkl1974/LG-WebOS-AdGuard-blocklist/README.md

 What I would recommend is once a month or if the apps break unticking the blocklist in AdGuard, updating the apps and then re-enabling it

+# Before
+It scrolls down with loads of unwanted "recommendations"

+# After
+Simple menu that doesn't scroll